 View ACP’s 100 Years of Excellence – An interactive timeline that explores ACP’s history through a series of images and milestones.

 IMpact: I.M.
 Family Centennial Profile Series

-In honor of ACP's Centennial, stories of multi-generational Internists will be featured throughout 2015 to showcase how a tradition of caring, a passion for medicine, and a desire for an intellectually stimulating career are passed from one generation to the next Look for I.M.
+In honor of ACP's Centennial, stories of multi-generational Internists are being featured throughout 2015 to showcase how a tradition of caring, a passion for medicine, and a desire for an intellectually stimulating career are passed from one generation to the next Look for I.M.
 Family features throughout the year.

-Throughout the year, ACP will post significant facts, images, and anecdotes in College history to social media.
+Throughout the year, ACP is posting a series of significant facts, images, and anecdotes in College history to social media.
 The hashtag for ACP's centennial celebration is #ACP100Yrs.
 Follow ACP on Facebook, Twitter, LinkedIn and Google+ for news and information about ACP and ACP’s Centennial.

-Throughout 2015, ACP Internist will feature a series of articles that provide a snapshot of ACP's history over the years.
-Each issue will cover a different decade of College events, beginning with 1915 to 1924 in the January issue and ending with 2005 to the present day in December.
+Throughout 2015, ACP Internist is featuring a series of articles that provide a snapshot of ACP's history over the years.
+Each issue covers a different decade of College events, beginning with 1915 to 1924 in the January issue and ending with 2005 to the present day in December.